SATURDAY 19 OCTOBER

 Welcome to the club that nobody wants to join

-The monologues are inspired by my own experience of grief having lost my mum and from the many interviews I conducted over the years with other people who are on their own journey of grief and grieving.
-Some funny, some heart breaking some thought provoking and all of them aimed to shake up society’s depiction of grief and inclination to steer well away from it
+Original monologues inspired by Marti’s own experience of grief having lost her mum and from the many interviews conducted over the years with other people who are on their own journey of grief and grieving.
+Some funny, some heart-breaking, some thought provoking and all of them aimed to shake up society’s depiction of grief and our inclination to steer well away from it.

 The monologies are works in progress and the monologues will be performed by professional actors.
 A Q&A will follow.